Crawford County Airport: Facilities and aircraft

-The airport has an FBO offering full- and self-serve fuel.
+The airport has a fixed-base operator offering full- and self-serve fuel.
 Line services include cargo handling, detailing, deicing, and ground handling.
 A lounge, snooze rooms, a flight planning kiosk, and courtesy cars are also available.

-For the 12-month period ending July 31, 2021, the airport had 11,300 aircraft operations, an average of 31 per day: 92% general aviation, 7% air taxi, and <1% military.
-At that time, there were 17 aircraft based at this airport: 15 single-engine and 2 multi-engine airplanes.
+For the 12-month period ending July 31, 2021, the airport recorded 11,300 aircraft operations, averaging 31 daily: 92% general aviation, 7% air taxi, and less than 1% military.
+At that time, 17 aircraft were based at the airport: 15 single-engine and 2 multi-engine airplanes.
+On March 31, 2023, an EF3 tornado struck KRSV, damaging most airport buildings.
+The airport has since been rebuilt with modern facilities, and the new terminal is set to open in fall 2025.